agencyenterprise/react-native-health/README.md

 If you are looking for a more robust solution providing normalized data, insights and recommendations based on user's biometric data, data from multiple sources (Fitbit, Oura), or a hosted solution, please check out the [Point SDK](https://www.areyouonpoint.co/) developed by our frens.

+# New Version

+(August 2023)

+We're thrilled to share that we're in the midst of creating a significant update for this library.
+The upcoming version will be crafted using Swift (bye-bye, Objective-C! 👋) and will showcase a fresh new interface.

+We're currently preparing to make it available for opt-in users in the near future, and we're extending a warm invitation for you all to join us in shaping this endeavor.

+As we are fully focused in it, we're temporarily holding off on introducing new features.
+However, we're eagerly welcoming pull requests that address critical bug fixes or tackle dependency issues.
+Your contributions will not only be highly appreciated but also swiftly integrated and deployed. 💖

 # Discord

 <a href="https://discord.gg/d24g5XDePr"><img src="https://img.shields.io/badge/Discord-join%20chat-738bd7.svg" alt="React Native Health official Discord"></a>